HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 5. The plugin tag for custom plugin is added on the Article Presentation body.
 Click **Save and Close** to save changes.
 ![Plugin Tag](../developing_managing_content/_img/plugin-tag.png)
 !!!note
-    We can specify our own library for commentsLibrary field to store comments.
+    You can specify your own library to store comments in the commentsLibrary field.
 6. Set up and view the Comments UI on the page.
     1. Click **Create Page** and add the content created in Step 5.
     2. Using the Web Content Viewer portlet, select the content to render.